5. Processing unidimensional data#

 fall into the \([\bar{x}-2s, \bar{x}+2s]\) interval.

-Computing the above is almost effortless:
+Computing it is effortless:

 np.quantile(heights, 0.75) - np.quantile(heights, 0.25)